chicagoruby/video_procedure/README.markdown

 Following the initial export, the video must be transcoded using H.264 before uploading to Vimeo.
 This can be performed within BoinxTV by selecting the H.264 QuickTime preset.
 Note that this process may take up an hour or more to complete depending on the length of the recording.
 You can perform this process at a later time by returning to BoinxTV, selecting "Export Recording..." from the File menu, and choosing the previously exported Apple Intermediate Codec video as the source.

 The conversion to H.264 can also be performed using other tools.
 VisualHub generally works well if you're lucky enough to have obtained a license before the developer closed up shop.
 Please feel free to share suggestions regarding alternative video transcoding tools that may work well.

+Any minor post-production edits, such as trimming announcements from the start of the video, can be performed with QuickTime.

 ## Uploading to Vimeo